TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/PyTorch_Implementation/Zalando_Fasion/Readme.md

 * Extension to other datasets apart from MNIST.
 * CIFAR10 and other datasets
-* Images larger that the MNIST and CIFAR
+* Images larger that the MNIST and CIFAR (ImageNet etc)
-* Video files
+* More Complex Data Structures Such as Amazon Forests etc.

 ## Credits & Sources